SimenCodes/heads-up/README.md

 Yup, that's right. **Heads-up does only show one notification.** Period.
 See [issue #34](https://github.com/SimenCodes/heads-up/issues/34).

 #### Something else? ####
 Something I haven't covered here?
-I answer all kinds questions in the [issue tracker](https://github.com/SimenCodes/heads-up/issues?q=is%3Aissue).
+I have answered all kinds questions in the [issue tracker](https://github.com/SimenCodes/heads-up/issues?q=is%3Aissue).
-If your question hasn't been answered there already, feel free to ask!
+If your question hasn't been answered there *(protip: use the search button)*, ~~feel free to ask!~~ you're unfortunately out of luck (I don't provide support Heads-up anymore, see note at the top of this page).
-*Let me know that you've tried the steps here when asking qustions.
-If you don't, the first thing you'll get is a link to this list.*
+~~*Let me know that you've tried the steps here when asking qustions.
+If you don't, the first thing you'll get is a link to this list.~~

 ## Contact ##
 Want to get in touch?
 Feel free to [email](mailto:sb@simen.codes) me about anything else than questions about Heads-up.